- Was Virginia the site of the first Thanksgiving?

 Check Virginia Statistics on the Internet for a list of statistics produced by Virginia State Agencies.

-For in-depth statistical information about Virginia, the Weldon Cooper Center for Public Service at the University of Virginia has developed the two definitive publications, both now available online.
+For in-depth statistical information about Virginia, the Weldon Cooper Center for Public Service at the University of Virginia has developed a definitive publication, now available online.

 VASTAT - This great web directory resource contains hundreds of links to over 30 topics concerning Virginia and the United States.